silverbulletmd/silverbullet/website/SilverBullet.md

 ]], templates.pageItem)}

 ## To do items
-Maybe you want to collect all [[Tasks]] that you have not yet completed from across your space?
+Maybe you want to collect all [[Task|Tasks]] that you have not yet completed from across your space?
 No problem:
 ${template.each(query[[
   from index.tag "task"
   where not _.done